-Let us take a look at the procedure you will have to follow to form your LLC in the state of Colorado.
+Let us look at the procedure you must follow to form your LLC in the State of Colorado.

 Name Your Colorado LLC

-The name has to be unique and distinguishable.
+The name you select has to be unique and distinguishable.
 Your LLC’s name cannot be similar to any existing names.
 Plurals, prepositions, capitalizations, and other designators do not make your LLC’s name different from names that already exist in the public domain.
-To ensure your LLC’s name is unique, you will have to conduct a state-mandated name search.
+To ensure your LLC’s name is unique, you must conduct a state-mandated name search.

 Your LLC’s name cannot include restricted words or abbreviations without prior permission.
-So adding professional designations like doctor, lawyer, etc., would mean getting a license, and ensuring that such a professional is part of your LLC.
+So adding professional designations like a doctor, lawyer, etc., would mean getting a license and ensuring that such a professional is part of your LLC.

 You could consider a trademark and social media search before finalizing your LLC’s name and registering it.
-Though keep in mind that a trademark, or social media with the same name as your LLC’s, doesn’t automatically disqualify it.
+Remember that a trademark, or social media with the same name as your LLC, doesn’t automatically disqualify it.

 Does Your Business Require a DBA?

-A Doing Business As Certificate, or DBA, is a document that allows your LLC to choose a name to operate under, other than its registered name.
-Also known as a ‘trade name’, you may need this if your LLC’s registered name is not working for your business’s brand.
-This process can only be completed online in the state of Colorado.
+A Doing Business As Certificate, or DBA, is a document that allows your LLC to choose a name to operate under other than its registered name.
+Also known as a ‘trade name,’ you may need this if your LLC’s registered name is not working for your business’s brand.

-Apply on Colorado’s Secretary of State’s WebsiteObtain a Trade Name
+Apply on Colorado’s Secretary of State’s WebsiteAPPLY ONLINE